shivanshu2004/Mini-Projects/README.md

-In this mini project I formed Side bar menu project using HTML and CSS.
+In this mini project I formed "Side Bar Menu" project using HTML and CSS.